fiveagency/ios-swift-guide/Code Style - SwiftUI/README.md

 ## Memory Management

 The code should not create reference cycles.
 Analyze your object graph and prevent strong cycles with `weak` and `unowned` references.
 Alternatively, use value types (`struct`, `enum`) to prevent cycles altogether.
+Note that SwiftUI views are `struct` which means their trailing closures **don't** require `weak self`.

 ### Extending object lifetime